Autodesk-Forge/forge-viewhubs-desktop/README.md

 ### Cloud server

-The cloud server module will store the credentials on a Mongo database.
-You can setup an development instance for free at [mLab](https://mlab.com) (or any other provider).
-Make sure to include a collection named **users** and add a user that can access the collection.
+**MongoDB**

+[MongoDB](https://www.mongodb.com) is a no-SQL database based on "documents", which stores JSON-like data.
+For testing purpouses, you can either use local or live.
+For cloud environment, try [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) (offers a free tier).
+With MongoDB Atlas you can set up an account for free and create clustered instances, intructions:

+1. Create a account on MongoDB Atlas.
+2. Under "Collections", create a new database (e.g. named `desktopsample`) with a collection (e.g. named `users`).
+3. Under "Command Line Tools", whitelist the IP address to access the database, [see this tutorial](https://docs.atlas.mongodb.com/security-whitelist/).
+If the sample is running on Heroku, you'll need to open to all (IP `0.0.0.0/0`).
+Create a new user to access the database.

+At this point the connection string should be in the form of `mongodb+srv://<username>:<password>@clusterX-a1b2c4.mongodb.net/desktopsample?retryWrites=true`.
+[Learn more here](https://docs.mongodb.com/manual/reference/connection-string/)

+There are several tools to view your database, [Robo 3T](https://robomongo.org/) (formerly Robomongo) is a free lightweight GUI that can be used.
+When it opens, follow instructions [here](https://www.datduh.com/blog/2017/7/26/how-to-connect-to-mongodb-atlas-using-robo-3t-robomongo) to connect to MongoDB Atlas.

+**WebConfig**

 Open the `web.config` and edit the Forge Client ID, Secret and Callback URL.
-The **OAUTH_DATABASE** should point to your MongoDB instance, like: `mongodb://user:password@ds1234.mlab.com:56789/databasename`
+The **OAUTH_DATABASE** should point to your MongoDB instance.
 ```xml
 <appSettings>
   <add key="FORGE_CLIENT_ID" value="" />